 Even when Anderson struggled against the New Orleans Saints in the NFC Championship Game and again against the Patriots on Sunday, McVay stubbornly ignored Gurley.

 And sure, it's possible Gurley would have struggled with more touches as well.
 He did, in fact, struggle on his limited carries.
 But McVay, who admitted he was outcoached by the Patriots, could have done more to allow his star to warm up.

 That didn't happen, and that's tremendously problematic considering the team's financial commitment to Gurley.

-It's become apparent that even though Gurley excelled for much of this season, that commitment was a mistake.
-Anderson is obviously a hell of a lot cheaper, and an argument can be made that he's better-suited to succeed in McVay's offense.
+Even though Gurley excelled for much of this season, it's become apparent that his contract was a mistake.
+Anderson is a hell of a lot cheaper, and an argument can be made that he's better suited to succeed in McVay's offense.